gioblu/Cape/README.md

 Cape 2.0
 ====
 Cape is a string encryption library developed to offer efficient encryption on small microcontrollers.
-Cape implements a new, private key, XOR based, stream chipher algorithm on top of which is applied further XOR based encryption using a private key and pseudo-random initialization vector, that is also encrypted using the private key and then appended to information.
+Cape implements a new, private key, XOR based, stream chipher algorithm on top of which is applied further XOR based encryption using a private key and a pseudo-random initialization vector, that is also encrypted using the private key and then appended to information.
 I started working on this to add encryption to [PJON](https://github.com/gioblu/PJON) communications bus system.
-It is implemented in c++ and engineered to avoid any external dependency.
+Cape is implemented in c++ and engineered to avoid any external dependency.

 ### How to use Cape